Stassi/eimspyr/README.md

 ### Request

-Replace example properties with the remote server to be queried.

 Built-in type definitions are available for supported IDEs and editors, including for non-TypeScript users.

+Example values for properties `address` & `port` must be replaced with the remote server to be queried.

 #### JavaScript